Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Introduction

+It is conjectured that achieving quantum advantages in QML requires encoding the prior knowledge of a problem, or inductive bias, into the learning models~\cite{Kubler2021-qx}.
+In QNNs, the architecture design tailored to prior knowledge is considered crucial to take full advantage of its capabilities~\cite{Cerezo2022-xy}.
+Geometric quantum machine learning (GQML) based on equivariant QNNs, where the symmetry of a problem is encoded in a variational unitary circuit, is one of such prior knowledge-tailored learning models, reducing the parameter space to be searched and enhancing trainability and generalization~\cite{Bronstein2021-is, Verdon2019-pi, Zheng2023-ze, Larocca2022-mj, Meyer2023-vx, Skolik2022-ge, Sauvage2024-mv, Ragone2022-va, Nguyen2022-go}.
+For example, it was theoretically proved that permutation-equivariant QNNs~\cite{Schatzki2022-or} do not suffer from barren plateaus~\cite{McClean2018-qf, Cerezo2021-tq, Ortiz_Marrero2021-ni, Holmes2022-uk}, the exponential vanishing of the gradient in a loss function, due to the exponential reduction of parameters to reach overparametrization~\cite{Larocca2021-ti}.
+This technique would be a powerful tool to achieve quantum advantages with QNNs.

-The high resource requirement of the measurement process remains a practical barrier for QNNs, including QCNN, to learn data on real quantum computers~\cite{Cerezo2021-un}.
-During the learning process of QNN, a predefined loss function is minimized by adjusting the circuit's variational parameters.
+The high resource requirement of the measurement process remains a practical barrier for QNNs to learn data on real quantum computers~\cite{Cerezo2021-un}.
+During the learning process of QNNs, a predefined loss function is minimized by adjusting the variational parameters of the circuit.
 This loss function is computed from a training dataset by measuring specific observables in the parameterized quantum circuit.
-Therefore, the number of measurements scales with the number of parameters to be optimized and the amount of data to be processed.
-This situation presents a significant bottleneck when considering large-scale QML applications and the potential of practical quantum advantages~\cite{Schuld2022-wb}.
-To mitigate the measurement requirement, a possible solution is the multi-programming of quantum computation, enabling the execution of multiple circuits in parallel on different regions of a quantum processor~\cite{Das2019-yw, Liu2021-eo, Niu2021-mv, Niu2023-ki}.
-Although this parallelization reduces the total run time, it increases the required qubit resources, which are limited in current devices.
+Therefore, the measurement cost scales with the number of parameters to be optimized and the amount of data to be processed~\cite{Abbas2023-oo}.
+This situation presents a significant bottleneck when considering large-scale QML applications and the potential of practical quantum advantages~\cite{Schuld2022-wb, Liu2023-pv}.
+To mitigate this measurement requirement, one possible solution is the multiprogramming of quantum computation, which allows multiple circuits to be executed in parallel on different regions of a quantum processor~\cite{Das2019-yw, Liu2021-eo, Niu2021-mv, Niu2023-ki}.
+Although this parallelization reduces the total runtime, it increases the required qubit resources, which are limited in current devices.